siberianfox/tinygwiki/TinyG-Configuration.md

 ## Updating Settings
 To update a setting enter $token=value

-Tokens are a mnemonic plus a motor number or axis prefix.
-System settings have no prefix.
-The following are examples of valid inputs.
-The setting is taken and the value is echoed on the next line.
+Tokens are a mnemonic plus a group prefix (system settings have no prefix).
+The setting is taken and the value is echoed in a descriptive text line.
 No spaces are allowed.
 Numeric values can contain embedded commas.
+The following are examples of valid and invalid inputs.

 	Request | Response | Notes
 	--------|----------|-------
 	$yfr=800 | [yfr] y_feedrate_maximum        800.000 mm/min | Set Y axis feed rate maximum to 800 mm/min
+	$yfr=16,000 | [yfr] y_feedrate_maximum      16000.000 mm/min |  Set Y axis feed rate maximum to 16000 mm/min
 	$2po=1 | [2po] m2_polarity                 1 [0,1] | Set motor 2 polarity
 	$ex=1 | [ex]  enable_xon_xoff             1 [0,1] | Enable XON/XOFF protocol
 	$ted=1 | error: Unrecognized command $ted | Example of an error